 - New York – 602 kWh Per Month

 - Rhode Island – 602 kWh Per Month

 - Hawaii – 515 kWh Per Month

-How to find out how much solar panels cost and if they’re worth it where you live
+How to find out how much solar panels might cost and if the could be worth it where you live

 Here is how much you can expect to save on average by having solar panels installed on these major cities.

 Below are average annual savings* in major cities that some homeowners got after going solar.
 Here is how much you can expect to save on average by having solar panels installed on these major cities.
 It’s important to remember that the savings you might get depend entirely on factors like:

 - Your solar energy system design and size

 - The direction your roof faces

 - How much sunlight and shade your roof receives